Symptoms Disguised as a Diagnosis

 MacIntyre correctly identifies that centering individual autonomy produces moral and social incoherence.
 But his alternative — centering communal tradition — reproduces class dynamics in a different register.
 The way out is neither the liberal route (autonomy as the master value, all other needs subordinated to individual choice) nor the communitarian route (tradition as the master framework, autonomy subordinated to communal authority).
 It is the material reorganization of social reproduction so that the full range of needs — including autonomy, including participation, including identity and affection — can be met under genuinely collective control, in forms where the response to need is mutual rather than administered.

-The irony of MacIntyre's position: he calls for a new St. Benedict at the end of a book devoted to showing that the modern world has lost the capacity for the shared moral life such communities require.
-The framework developed here and in the companion essay suggests that the capacity was never lost — it was constrained.
-The species-typical capacity for empathic extension beyond kin, rooted in cooperative breeding, is still operative; it is channeled, restricted, and hierarchically distributed by class-mediated institutions, but it has not been extinguished.
-Its default expression is parochial — bounded by perceived group membership — and it will not become universal through philosophical argument or communal virtue alone.
-What it requires is the construction of material conditions under which the scope of perceived shared membership is wider than what class relations permit: conditions in which subsistence, identity, participation, creation, and care are addressed together, under the control of the people doing the reproducing, in forms that do not make belonging conditional on conformity or exclude those who fall outside the community's self-definition.
+The irony of MacIntyre's position is that he calls for a new St. Benedict at the end of a book devoted to showing that the modern world has lost the capacity for the shared moral life such communities require.
+The framework developed here suggests that the capacity was never lost — it was constrained.
+The species-typical capacity for empathic extension beyond kin, rooted in cooperative breeding, is still operative.
+It is channeled, restricted, and hierarchically distributed by class-mediated institutions, but it has not been extinguished.
+Its default expression is parochial, and it will not become universal through philosophical argument or communal virtue alone.
+What it requires is the construction of material conditions under which the scope of perceived shared membership is wider than what class relations permit: conditions in which subsistence, identity, participation, creation, and care are addressed together, under collective rather than class-administered control, in forms that do not make belonging conditional on conformity or exclude those who fall outside the community's self-definition.
+Whether such forms can be built and sustained is an open question — but it is a material and organizational question, not a philosophical one.

 MacIntyre was right that the barbarians are not waiting beyond the frontiers.
 He was wrong about what they represent.
 The moral crisis of modernity is not a philosophical problem awaiting a philosophical solution.
 It is a material problem — the systematic fragmentation of social reproduction under class rule — and it will be addressed, if it is addressed at all, by the construction of integrated forms of collective life, not by the recovery of the intellectual traditions that described and legitimated earlier, differently oppressive forms of integration.

-- See especially Schroder's "Group Mind pt.
-3: Oxytocin Atrocities" (episode #22 of Fight Like an Animal) and the accompanying bibliography, which collects the key studies on oxytocin-mediated parochial altruism.
-Schroder's broader project — applying behavioral ecology and political psychology to the question of why left movements fail — addresses many of the same problems this essay engages from a different theoretical starting point. ↩
+The argument in this and the following paragraphs is indebted to the work of Arnold Schroder, whose podcast Fight Like an Animal and accompanying essay series at againsttheinternet.com synthesize the relevant research on group psychology and its neurobiological substrates.
+See especially "Group Mind pt.
+3: Oxytocin Atrocities" (episode #22) and the accompanying bibliography, which collects the key studies on oxytocin-mediated parochial altruism.
+Schroder's broader project — applying behavioral ecology and political psychology to the question of why left movements fail — addresses many of the same problems this essay engages from a different theoretical starting point.

-- The specific mechanisms of human self-domestication are debated.
+The specific mechanisms of human self-domestication are debated.
 Wrangham (The Goodness Paradox, 2019) emphasizes coalitionary execution of aggressive males as a gradual selection pressure reducing reactive aggression.
 Knight (Blood Relations, 1991; and subsequent work with the Radical Anthropology Group) argues that the coalitionary revolution was driven specifically by female kin coalitions using symbolic ritual — coordinated signals of sexual unavailability — to enforce male provisioning and prevent monopolization of mates and resources.
 On Knight's account, the revolution was simultaneously biological and cultural: it produced the conditions for shared symbolic life (ritual, language, art), not just reduced aggression.
 The argument here depends on what both accounts share — that the species-typical baseline was produced by coalitionary political action from within the group — rather than on what divides them.
-The is/ought objection rests on a premise the evidence dissolves.
-The objection assumes that biological facts are normatively inert — brute nature onto which traditions or philosophical frameworks must impose moral structure from outside.
-But the species-typical "is" in question was itself produced by a proto-political process: collective action against domination operating as selection pressure across thousands of generations.
-The nature/culture boundary on which the is/ought gap depends does not hold for an animal whose nature was shaped by coalitionary enforcement from within the group.
-This is not deriving ought from is.
-It is recognizing that the "is" of Homo sapiens is already normatively structured all the way down — that the biological baseline of the species is the cumulative product of the oldest form of collective governance there is. ↩